• 10.00am - 5.30pm

 Requests must be made at least ten working days in advance and can be accommodated subject to availability.

-Please include the collections inventory description and provide object numbers when making a request.
+Researchers must include the object number and collections inventory description when making a request.

-If you have any special needs, please include your access requirements at the point of request, so we can ensure your needs are met.
+Researchers with additional access requirements should include them at the point of request, so we can ensure that their needs are met.

 Viewing room

-By using the viewing room, you agree to comply with these terms of access:
+By using the viewing room, researchers agree to comply with these terms of access:

-• To ensure the safety and security of our collections, all coats, bags and laptop bags must be left in the lockers provided outside the viewing room.
+To ensure the safety and security of our collections, all coats, bags and laptop bags must be left in the lockers provided by the viewing room.
 A transparent bag may be used for laptops, pencils and notebooks.

-• Readers should treat the viewing room, staff and fellow readers with respect always.
+Researchers should treat the viewing room, staff and fellow researchers with respect always in line with the code of conduct for visitors.

 Collections Care

-• The care and conservation of National Army Museum collections items override the right to public access.
-Materials requested by the public will only be provided for study if National Army Museum staff and/or management believe the object is safe to be handled.
+The care and conservation of the Museum's collections items override the right to public access.
+Materials requested by the public will only be provided for study if Museum staff and/or management believe the object is safe to be handled and not harmful to health.

-• All researchers are expected to handle objects with due care and diligence in line with the provided handling guidelines.
-Researchers must take every care to avoid removal, damage or marking any collections items.
+All researchers are expected to handle objects under the guidance of staff and with due care and diligence in line with the provided handling guidelines.
+Researchers must take every care to avoid removing, damaging or marking any collections items.

 Photography and IPR

-• Photographs taken by the researchers’ own devices in the viewing room must not use flash.
+Photography taken with the researchers’ own devices in the viewing room must not use flash.

-• Photography with the researchers' own devices is only permitted for personal study use.
+Photography taken with the researchers' own devices is only permitted for personal study use.
 Any photography intended for commercial use must be discussed with the Picture Library.

 Security and behaviour

-• All visitors to National Army Museum sites must act in accordance with the security policies and procedures and visitors code of conduct.
+All visitors to National Army Museum sites must act in accordance with the security policies and procedures, as well as the general code of conduct for visitors.

-• Security staff reserve the right to inspect your personal possessions upon request.
+Security staff reserve the right to inspect your personal possessions on arrival and when leaving the site, and at any other time upon request.

 Join the conversation